shaleen-sharma/addressbook-api/README.md

 # addressbook-api
 The api saves the addressbook entries (addressBookId, personName, phoneNumber) for different users.
 The user name needs to be passed as a path variable.
+The phone numbers will be saved in international format for consistency, ex. +61411111111.

  #### Usage: